Scholarships for New Mexico

 Storing enough financial resources to afford sharp tuition increases in the “Cactus State” is easier with succulent scholarships for New Mexico.
 Bordering the Mexican state of Chihuahua, New Mexico became the United States’ fifth largest state in 1912.
 Inhabited by over 2.08 million people, New Mexico is a cultural melting pot with the most Hispanics and second-most Native Americans nationwide.
 College students could be attracted to New Mexico’s desert stargazing, flavorful cuisine, annual fiestas, diverse job market, and UNESCO World Heritage Sites like Carlsbad Caverns.
-New Mexico also has 17 public and 12 private institutions to attend.
+New Mexico also has 17 public and 15 public schools that offer online degrees along with 12 private institutions to attend.
 Noteworthy options include Southern Methodist University, Carrington College, Santa Fe University of Art and Design, and New Mexico State University.
 In fact, the U.S. News ranked the University of New Mexico as the 93rd top public school.
 Spice up the financial aid package at your chosen college with the following 15 best New Mexico scholarships.

 1. Legislative Lottery Scholarship Program